Joint instability as the cause of nerve pain – Treatment of neuralgia

 If we could view the nerve when the patient is in the asymptomatic position, we would see that the nerve is not being compressed or touched by any bone in that position.
-Likewise the nerve space narrows when microinstabilty is present, while taking on other positions or movements which produce symptoms.
+Likewise, the nerve space narrows when micro instability is present while taking on other positions or movements which produce symptoms.
 We call this process dynamic (with movement) nerve compression.

 What are we seeing in this image?
-Normal and swollen ulnar nerve at elbow.
+Normal and swollen ulnar nerve at the elbow.

 Ultrasound can show nerve entrapments, such as this one in a patient with ulnar nerve entrapment of the elbow, or cubital tunnel syndrome.